selbouhaddani/selbouhaddani.github.io/_posts/2020-10-11-Introduction-OmicsPLS-scree-interpret.md

 ---
 layout: post
-title: A gentle introduction to OmicsPLS II
+title: A gentle introduction to OmicsPLS III
 subtitle: An alternative to cross-validation with OmicsPLS
 gh-repo: selbouhaddani/OmicsPLS
 gh-badge: [star, fork, follow]